fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 ### 14. Reboot to apply patches

 You should reboot your instance to apply the security patches we installed in step 12.
 Head to the AWS EC2 Console, looking down the left sidebar under the **Instances** dropdown, and click on _Instances_.
-Shut down your instance via the **Actions** drop down and under **Instance State** choose stop.
+Shut down your instance by selecting **Actions** -> **Instance State** -> **Stop**.
 After the instance reports it has stopped, go back to the **Actions** drop down and choose start.

 ![Rebooting screenshot](./diagrams/where_to_start_stop_instance.png)

 ### 15. Use your Jitsi Server to host video-conferences!

 You don't need to connect via SSH in order to use Jitsi.
 Just start up your instance from the AWS EC2 Console.
+When you are done with your call stop (not terminate) it.

 After your instance is started and reports *2/2* in the status checks bar, type your domain name in browser URL bar.
 At the Start a Meeting prompt, type in a long (at least four word) meeting name so that it cannot be guessed by adversaries.